Safe & Green Holdings Corp. An - GuruFocus.com

 Safe Harbor Statement

 Certain statements in this press release constitute "forward-looking statements" within the meaning of the federal securities laws.
 Words such as "may," "might," "will," "should," "believe," "expect," "anticipate," "estimate," "continue," "predict," "forecast," "project," "plan," "intend" or similar expressions, or statements regarding intent, belief, or current expectations, are forward-looking statements.
-These forward-looking statements are based upon current estimates and assumptions and include statements regarding the proposed spin-off of Safe and Green Development Corporation and it being publicly traded, the expected contribution of the board of directors of Safe and Green Development Corporation, stacking the Company’s team with best-in-class professionals as it grows and introducing each Board member with further details on their background at a later time.
+These forward-looking statements are based upon current estimates and assumptions and include statements regarding Miami being the perfect fit for the Company’s business, partnering with other innovative companies in Florida and providing further details and updates as the Company expands its footprint in Florida.
 While the Company believes these forward-looking statements are reasonable, undue reliance should not be placed on any such forward-looking statements, which are based on information available to us on the date of this release.
 These forward-looking statements are subject to various risks and uncertainties, many of which are difficult to predict that could cause actual results to differ materially from current expectations and assumptions from those set forth or implied by any forward-looking statements.
-Important factors that could cause actual results to differ materially from current expectations include, among others, the Company’s ability to spin-off Safe and Green Development Corporation and list its securities as planned, the contribution of the board of directors of Safe and Green Development Corporation, the Company’s ability to stack its Company’s team with best-in-class professionals as it grows, , the Company’s ability to expand within various verticals as planned, the Company’s ability to position itself for future profitability, the Company’s ability to maintain compliance with the NASDAQ listing requirements, and the other factors discussed in the Company’s Annual Report on Form 10-K for the year ended December 31, 2021 and its subsequent filings with the SEC, including subsequent periodic reports on Forms 10-Q and 8-K. The information in this release is provided only as of the date of this release, and we undertake no obligation to update any forward-looking statements contained in this release on account of new information, future events, or otherwise, except as required by law.
+Important factors that could cause actual results to differ materially from current expectations include, among others, the Company’s ability to partner with other innovative companies and expand its footprint in Florida, the Company’s ability to expand within various verticals as planned, the Company’s ability to position itself for future profitability, the Company’s ability to maintain compliance with the NASDAQ listing requirements, and the other factors discussed in the Company’s Annual Report on Form 10-K for the year ended December 31, 2021 and its subsequent filings with the SEC, including subsequent periodic reports on Forms 10-Q and 8-K. The information in this release is provided only as of the date of this release, and we undertake no obligation to update any forward-looking statements contained in this release on account of new information, future events, or otherwise, except as required by law.